 If your home qualifies for purchase, Opendoor offers an incredibly speedy and convenient alternative to the traditional home selling process.

-Qualifying homes will receive a preliminary cash offer within 24-48 hours of request.
+Most qualifying homes will receive a preliminary cash offer within 24 hours of request.
 In some cases, the entire sale — that is, the offer through closing — can take as few as 14 days.

 In exchange for all that speed and convenience, Opendoor charges a service fee.
-The average fee is about 7.1%, which isn't far off from the standard 6% commission fee charged by real estate agents.
+Currently, the fee is 5%, which isn't far off from the standard 6% commission fee charged by real estate agents.

 Keep reading to learn more about Opendoor: how it works, costs and fees, pros and cons, and alternatives to consider.